 Last year, NATO conducted a military drill in which Erdoğan was depicted as “the enemy”, leading a country intended to resemble Turkey in all but name.
 In response, Turkey decided to withdraw its troops from the joint NATO drill.

 Reports say that the incident took place a week before the drill’s end.
 It started on Nov.
 8, the exercise in which Turkey was depicted as “the enemy” occurred on Nov.
 13 and the drill finished on Nov.
 16.

-NATO claimed the depiction of Turkey as the enemy nation in an invasion scenario “was the result of an individual’s actions”, nothing more.
+NATO claimed the depiction of Turkey as an enemy nation in the scenario “was the result of an individual’s actions”, nothing more.
 The enemy country was designated as the country of “Skolken” – which closely resembles Turkey, and was even presented as having been led by Atatürk and Erdoğan themselves.

 It’s also noteworthy that the hypothetical invasion by NATO due to the latter seeing the deal as harmful to its interests – not due to any military aggression by “Skolken”.

 NATO was quick to declare that “the incidents were the result of an individual’s actions” and thus do “not reflect the views of NATO”, but the damage was done – Erdoğan condemned NATO and Turkish media outlets fumed, both Islamic and secular.

 “You have seen the disrespectful behavior at the NATO drill yesterday.
 There are some mistakes that are done not by fools but only by base people.
 This matter cannot be covered over with a simple apology.” – Erdoğan

 The excuse was considered particularly pathetic by many Turks due to the fact that NATO’s annual drill scenarios are screened and approved down to the last detail months in advance; it is very unlikely indeed for the details of any drill to slip by without prior approval in a high-security environment.
 Erdoğan refused to accept the apology.